 The temple is a popular place to visit among those who want to pray for a thriving business.
 Because rather than a Buddha statue, a Benzaiten (goddess of music, eloquence, wealth, and water) statue is enshrined in the main worship hall, people refer to the temple as Ōhora Benzaiten instead of the temple’s formal name.
 Because of the statue’s size, the Benzaiten here is known as one of Japan’s Three Biggest Benzaiten (日本三大弁財天).

-Climbing up a set of long and steep staircases, you will be overlooking Hikone Castle from the Sanmon Gate.
-When the weather and lighting are ideal, the scenery is just like a painting.
+Climbing up a set of long, steep staircases, you will be overlooking Hikone Castle from the Sanmon Gate.
+The scenery is just like a painting when the weather and lighting are ideal.

 A Brief History of Ōhora Benzaiten